Melissa Price (politician)

-Melissa Lee Price (née Dellar; born 12 December 1963) is an Australian politician who served as Minister for Defence Industry from 2019 to 2022 and as Minister for Science and Technology from 2021 to 2022 in the Morrison Government.
-She has been a member of the House of Representatives since 2013, representing the Division of Durack in Western Australia.
-A member of the Liberal Party, she previously served as Minister for the Environment (2018–2019) and Assistant Minister for the Environment (2017–2018).
+Melissa Lee Price (née Dellar; born 12 December 1963) is an Australian politician.
+She is a member of the Liberal Party and has served in the House of Representatives since 2013, representing the Western Australian seat of Durack.
+She held ministerial office in the Morrison government from 2018 to 2022, serving as Minister for the Environment (2018–2019), Minister for Defence Industry (2019–2022), and Minister for Science and Technology (2021–2022).
+She was also Assistant Minister for the Environment in the Turnbull government from 2017 to 2018.

 Early life

 Price was born on 12 December 1963 in Kalgoorlie, Western Australia.
 She is the youngest of four children born to Lyn (née Blurton) and Ray Dellar, who worked in the mining industry.
 Her father campaigned for the Australian Labor Party (ALP) and her grandfather David Dellar and uncle Stan Dellar both represented the ALP in the Western Australian Legislative Council.

 Price was educated in Kalgoorlie at St Mary's Catholic Primary School and Prendiville Catholic Girls College.
 She left school at the age of 15.
 In her maiden speech to parliament, she stated that she "enjoyed working in the hospitality and insurance industries, and also in management in the fast food industry, the grains industry and the mining industry [...]
 I was even an aerobics instructor at one point in my history".
 Price attended university as a mature-age student, graduating with the degree of Bachelor of Laws from London South Bank University and completing a graduate diploma in law at the University of Western Australia.

 Price was a solicitor in private practice from 1997 to 2002.
 She subsequently worked at grain cooperative CBH Group as general counsel and business development manager until 2008, and then at iron ore miner Crosslands Resources as vice-president of legal and business development until 2012.
 Price was also a non-executive director of the Cancer Council of Western Australia and the BrightSpark Foundation until 2016.